-If you’re newly pregnant and asking yourself whether there are any products or toiletries in your everyday beauty regimen to avoid, the answer is a resounding YES.
+If you’re newly pregnant and asking yourself whether there are skincare or beauty products in your everyday beauty regimen to avoid, the answer is a resounding YES.
 Well, at least in the first trimester.

 My opinion on the matter?
 I simply say why not meet somewhere in the middle and (while not limiting yourself completely), do all you can to prevent your unborn child from having any major issues…especially during the first trimester when baby’s organs are starting to develop and are the most vulnerable.

-Here are my picks for pregnancy-proofing your beauty routine:
+Here are my picks for pregnancy-safe beauty products:

 Didn’t think your toothpaste mattered?
-Well look a bit closer.
-Toothpastes often contain whitening chemicals — strong chemicals that are potentially harmful to your baby that can even cause you teeth and gum sensitivity (something pregnant women often already suffer from).
-Therefore when choosing a toothpaste, you really want to stick to the basics here and choose a paste free of any dental bleaching or whitening agents.
+Well, look a bit closer.
+Toothpaste often contains whitening chemicals — strong chemicals that are potentially harmful to your baby that can even cause you teeth and gum sensitivity (something pregnant women often already suffer from).
+Therefore when choosing a toothpaste safe for pregnancy, you really want to stick to the basics here and choose a paste free of any dental bleaching or whitening agents.
 I like a really great, yet simple toothpaste brand like Colgate — the type with just the basic cavity protection.

 Most people don’t know it but the majority of deodorants and antiperspirants out there contain aluminum zirconium — a very dangerous chemical for pregnant and nursing mothers.
 The chemical which can pass through the mother’s skin upon application, has been linked to a number of issues in fetuses.
 Pretty scary!

 Despite knowing that strong perfumes should be avoided, I actually wasn’t aware of this one myself until an older sister pointed it out.
 Phew!